RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 However, this is only applicable to a player's new game that takes in the modified RemoteTech settings.
 The existing saves cannot be modified due to KSP's restriction.

-To convert a third-party mod's `RemoteTech_Settings.cfg`, take those settings you want to affect and translate them into a Module Manager patch according to the Module Manager's [Handbook](https://github.com/sarbian/ModuleManager/wiki/Module-Manager-Handbook).

-Lastly, if such patch of a mod is not provided (not updated for while), RemoteTech's "fallback" mechanism will list the mod's `RemoteTech_Settings.cfg` in the setting window at the KSC scene for a player to manually apply a chosen preset.
+Lastly, if such patch of a third-party mod is not provided (eg not updated for while), RemoteTech's "fallback" mechanism will list the mod's `RemoteTech_Settings.cfg` in the setting window at the KSC scene for a player to manually apply.

 <hr>